Orbital Stability of Closely-Spaced Four-planet Systems: Phase-Shifting for Differing Initial Longitudes

 The early asymmetric perturbations in Aligned systems result in an increase of the ratios between planetary periods (Fig.~\ref{fig:period shift}).
 Such an increase perturbs the systems to be analogous to systems with greater initial separation.
 For illustration, as two planets on circular orbits approach one another, the angular component of the force between them results in an energy transfer from the outer planet to the inner planet.
 After conjunction, there is then an energy transfer from the inner to the outer planet that, to first-order, cancels the effects of the previous energy transfer.
 However, for Aligned initial longitudes, there is an asymmetric energy transport between the planets.
 Very near conjunction, little work is done because the force between the planets is nearly in the radial direction, perpendicular to their velocities.
 Because of this, the Aligned and $\Delta_{1}$ longitudes are very similar in characteristics, whereas the phase shift is reduced substantially for the $\Delta_5$ longitudes and further reduced for the $\Delta_{10}$.

 In order to better observe the period shifting and the effect of resonances, the averaged difference in period ratios, $P_{\bar{\Delta}}$, is defined as follows:

 where the first subscript denotes the planet.
 The second subscript of 0 denotes the initial condition, whereas that of 1000 indicates the average orbital period of the planet measured over the first 1000 years of evolution.
 Using this measure, we aggregate the change in the periods of the planets from the initial conditions until a preset integration time is reached.
 The change in the period ratio between four-planet systems with well-spaced and closely-spaced initial longitudes can be seen in Figure \ref{fig:period shift}.
 Note that the closely-spaced Aligned longitudes are consistently shifted to a higher period ratio, but the shift diminishes as the initial separation grows.
+This trend corresponds closely with the results in Table \ref{tab:4_planet_phase_shift} wherein the difference in period ratio for the phase shifting.
+This is exemplified by considering an initial separation of approximately $5.5, \, 7.0, \,\text{and } 8.0$ mutual Hill radii with a period shifting of $0.775 \times 10^{-3}, \, 0.548 \times 10^{-3}, \, \text{and } 0.284 \times 10^{-3}$.
 For both SL09 and Aligned initial longitudes, there are significant increases in the period ratio that correspond to first-order resonances, especially between planets that are more closely-spaced.
 Additionally, small positive period shifts coincide with second-order MMRs between neighboring planets for the SL09 initial longitudes.